joshan-lucmayan/hierarchy_class/README.md

 **Climb the ranks.**

-Hierarchy Class is a gamified academic tracking platform for students, teachers, and admins following the Philippine DepEd curriculum for Grades 1-10.
+Hierarchy Class is a gamified academic tracking platform for students, teachers/professors, and admins at any school or campus that wants to help students improve academically.
 It reimagines the school report card as an RPG-style character sheet - academic subjects and personal attributes are converted into stats and tiered ranks (S++, S, A, B, C, D), similar to a game character profile, while grading data itself remains strictly controlled by teachers and administrators.

 The platform blends the customization and social feel of a profile-based